Do I Need a Soil Test for Removing Construction Waste?

-Soil Testing Service & Turnaround - We are able to collect samples from a site, conduct contaminated land investigations including a waste classification test in a UKAS accredited laboratory and site investigations to assess potential sources of contamination in the soil with a 3-day turnaround from sample collection.
+Waste Classification Testing for Construction Waste - In order to accurately assess contamination levels of construction waste prior to waste disposal, we're able to collect samples from site or provide a soil testing kit, conduct soil waste classification and/ or WAC testing, in a UKAS accredited laboratory, all within 3-4 working days.
 We can then liaise with waste disposal companies to remove the soil with the knowledge that you have done your due diligence and fully complied with environmental regulations.

-WAC Testing for Construction Waste - It may also be neccesary to carry out WAC testing after the waste has been classified.
+WAC Testing for Construction Waste - It may also be necessary to carry out WAC testing after the waste soil has been classified.
 Waste Acceptance Criteria (WAC) testing is done to determine which landfill class to send construction waste to.
-If construction waste is identified as non-hazardous and believe it to be inert you can carry out inert WAC testing to potentially send it to inert landfill (inert landfill is generally cheaper than non-hazardous).
-When construction waste is found to be hazardous, a hazardous WAC test can be done to see whether it meets hazardous WAC criteria and if it doesn't then it must undergo treatment before it can be sent to landfill.
-This part of the process is often carried out by the waste carrier but it is a service that we also provide and can included as part of our contaminated land investigation as a combined suite of testing.
+If construction waste is initially classified as non-hazardous waste but is also potentially inert you may wish to carry out WAC testing to confirm (inert landfill is generally cheaper than non-hazardous).
+When construction waste is found to be hazardous, a hazardous WAC test can be carried out to see whether it meets hazardous WAC criteria, if it doesn't then it must undergo treatment before it can be sent to landfill.